Diplomate in Chiropractic

 The course is assessed in the following ways:

-• A short online quiz with each module
+• A short quiz with each module

 • Ongoing practical assessment of the clinical component of each module